-In my study of toxic leadership over the years, I have found that many authors - experts in their various fields whether psychology, theology, or business management - want to give hope to their readers.
+In my study of toxic leadership over the years, I have found that many experts in their various fields want to give hope to their readers.
 They provide many excellent ideas on how to remain under a toxic leader while pursuing a flourishing ministry.
-"Self-differentiation", conflict … Continue reading Why Leave a Toxic Organization?
+I am going to suggest in this blog that they are usually for naught.

 Uncategorized